-Depending on the culture and size of organisation, employees could be allowed to bring their pet to work one day.
+Depending on the culture and size of the organisation, employees could be allowed to bring their pet to work one day.
 Other ideas include ‘bring your child to work’ with mixed views on whether this constitutes positive recognition or not!

 Some organisations allow employees to spend one working day volunteering for their charity of choice.
-Such initiatives demonstrate support for causes important to employees and also helps to contribute towards an organisations Corporate Social Responsibilities.
+Such initiatives demonstrate support for causes important to employees and also helps to contribute towards an organisation’s Corporate Social Responsibilities.

 For employees that love to shop, vouchers can be a simple way of rewarding an employee and allows them to choose a gift of their choice.

-Not only are team events a great way of encouraging team co-operation and communication, they can be fun too.
+Not only are team events a great way of encouraging team co-operation and communication, but they can also be fun too.
 Activities can include anything from paintballing to white water rafting, shopping trips to boat rides.

 Host a themed lunch break, a BBQ, summer picnic or meal at a cosy winter pub.
 Research shows that employees will be more productive after taking a lunch break too!